arexbold/TripleBondChallenge/README.md

 - Some moves have been modified to fit the challenge.
 Mainly weak moves have been buffed, drain moves changed, and other changes.
 - Move Releaner NPC at the Bug Catching Contest
 - Move Tutor for Spite at the Bug Catching Contest
 - You will ALWAYS run away from battle.
 No longer need Smoke Ball.

+### Favorites
+- There's no need to do Favorites like seen in other challenges but feel free to do it if you want.

 ### Updated Moves
 - There have been some moves that are awful that have been boosted slightly.
 Will update list later.
 Lots of moves were boosted.